Double-sided hit in Sydney with Stage To Cimarron.

 Further reading: Rob E.G. from Howlspace [archived page].

-Marty Wilde, born 1939 as Reginald Smith, was an early British pop idol who in 1957 joined the management stable of Larry Parnes, whose clients included Tommy Steele, Billy Fury, Duffy Power, Vince Eager, Dickie Pride, Johnny Gentle… you get the picture.
+Single on Philips by Marty Wilde, British pop idol born 1939 as Reginald Smith.
+In 1957 he joined the management stable of Larry Parnes, whose clients included Tommy Steele, Billy Fury, Duffy Power, Vince Eager, Dickie Pride, Johnny Gentle… you get the picture.
 Popular in the UK, he didn’t have an Australian hit until Abergavenny in 1968.

 Father of 80s pop star Kim Wilde.